 The doctor doesn't think your sore throat is bad enough yet to order a strep test _ unaware that a dozen people across town were diagnosed with strep throat just last week.

 Doctors rarely know what bugs are brewing in the neighborhood until their own waiting rooms start to fill.
-Harvard University researchers report Monday that getting them real-time information on nearby infections could improve patient care _ for strep throat alone, potentially helping tens of thousands avoid either a delayed diagnosis or getting antibiotics they didn't need.
+Harvard University researchers reported Monday that getting them real-time information on nearby infections could improve patient care _ for strep throat alone, potentially helping tens of thousands avoid either a delayed diagnosis or getting antibiotics they didn't need.

 "The risk you have is based on where you live and what the people around you have," explains Dr. Kenneth Mandl of Children's Hospital Boston, affiliated with Harvard.
 His analysis of 82,000 patient visits found that knowing how much strep throat is circulating can help improve the accuracy of the next patient's diagnosis.